tocalabs/toca-docs/src/book/structure_related_data/querying_data.md

 - **LIKE** - _Allows you to search for part of some text, using a `%` character to denote where non search text could be_
 - **REGEXP** - _Allows you to use [Regular expression](https://en.wikipedia.org/wiki/Regular_expression) to search for a pattern of characters in your text_

-Let's look at some examples:
+Let's look at some examples.

+### Defining a Condition

 #### Number Columns